Bechuana1/hacked/README.md

 i wanna get the messages database also from the device. this will make sure that all the messages comming in are checked. for instance incase of a verification code. also

+the database file is below here.

+i have screentshots, audio and video.